Urban Stead Cheesemakers, East Walnut Hills

 Beth Wayne’s family is only the third to occupy this 1918 home.
 They have worked to maintain its historic charm while introducing the upgrades and improvements that make it so livable.
 Enjoy sweets and treats at the Wayne home, not the freeze dried delights or “just add water” wonders that Bryce will describe.

-Order Tickets for Salon 2
+Registration for Salon 2 is now closed!

 Annette Januzzi Wick, Writer and Blogger